What is the Accounting Cycle?

 - Adjust trial balance/worksheet

-If the total debit and credit totals on a trial balance are unequal, the bookkeeper or staff accountant will have to adjust the entries and determine where the errors came from.
-Whether the bookkeeper chooses to adjust the entries after the trial balance, or after, as long as the trial balance is checked and fixed, it does not matter when it is done.
+If the total debit and credit totals on a trial balance are unequal, the bookkeeper or staff accountant will have to adjust the entries and determine where the errors came from as long as the trial balance is checked and fixed, it does not matter when it is done.

 - Prepare financial statements

-The financial statements will be put together by the finance department after all entires ahave been adjusted and the trial balance is calculated.
+The financial statements will be put together by the finance department after all entries have been adjusted and the trial balance is calculated.
 These statements include income and cash flow statements, and balance sheets.

 - Close the books